 She leaned forward and let her voice slip into a whisper.
 "You know what happens if you stay in that tub, right?"

-He stared up at her dully, fear flickering up behind the exhaustion.
+Phantom stared up at her, dull fear flickering up behind the exhaustion.
 "What?"

 The ghost's face twisted into blank surprise.
 "I'll... uh?"

 Maddie leaned back and crossed her arms.
-"I'm serious; you'll shrivel up and then I'll have to explain to my family why there's a giant ghost raisin in the bathtub."
+"It's true!
+You'll shrivel up and then I'll have to explain to my family why there's a giant ghost raisin in the bathtub."
 That earned a tiny grin; Maddie felt gratified.
-"So you'd better get out of there."
+"That'd take far more explanations than I'd care to go through, so you'd better get out of there."

-Phantom covered his face with his hands and chuckled weakly.
+Phantom covered his face with his hands and chuckled.
 "That's the stupidest argument I've ever heard."